supersyn/elasticsearch-plugin-mcf/README.txt

 ------------

-This version of this component is fully functional with Apache ManifoldCF 1.6 and above and with Elasticsearch 1.5.2 and above.
-It is backwards compatible with earlier versions as well, except for the fact that two additional ElasticSearch fields are required for this plugin to work.
+This version of this component is fully functional with Apache ManifoldCF 1.6 and above and with Elasticsearch 1.5.2.

 Upgrading
 ---------